New Renault 5 electric car: reborn classic could cost as little as £17,500

 A new small electric car inspired by the classic Renault 5 has been confirmed for production – and could cost from around £17,500 when it goes on sale in 2024

 The retro-inspired small electric car will enter production in 2024, with its potential rivals including the Honda e, MINI Electric and the forthcoming production versions of the Cupra UrbanRebel and Volkswagen ID.
-Life concepts that also appeared at Munich.
+Life concepts that also debuted at Munich.

 The new Renault 5 will be available with either a 40 or 52kWh battery, with the larger unit expected to offer a 249-mile driving range.
 For reference, the Honda e can only cover 140 miles on a charge, while the entry-level Volkswagen ID.3 just cracks the 200-mile mark.